Vader-7/Vader-7/README.md

 </h1>
 <p align="center">
     <samp>
         I am a computer science student with a passion for web development.
-I have experience in PL/SQL and Oracle Cloud, and I am proficient in using the MERN and MEAN stack and Django to build dynamic and interactive web applications.
+I have experience in PL/SQL and Oracle Cloud, and I am proficient in using the MERN, MEAN stack and Django to build dynamic and interactive web applications.
     </samp>
  </p>
 <h4 align="center">